azazel7/BigData-Lab/README.md

 ```
 ### Containers
 #### Tuples
-A tuple is an immutable serie of variables.
+A tuple is an immutable series of variables.
 ```python
 parrot = (1, True, "otter")
 print(parrot[1])